akielaries/akielaries.github.io/_pages/about.md

   - /about.html
 ---

-I am a current graduate student at the University of Colorado Boulder's College of Engineering & Applied Sciences studying Electrical Engineering with an emphasis in Computer Engineering/Embedded Systems and Power Electronics.
-I obtained my Bachelors in Computer Science from Northern Arizona University's School of Informatics, Computing, and Cyber Systems in December of 2023.
+I am a current Master's student at the University of Colorado Boulder studying Electrical Engineering with an emphasis in Computer Engineering/Embedded Systems and Power Electronics.
+I obtained my Bachelor's in Computer Science from Northern Arizona University's School of Informatics, Computing, and Cyber Systems in December of 2023.

-I have experience in IoT, R&D, embedded & distributed systems, MCUs, circuit design, wireless sensor networks, network simulation, containerization, and computational mathematics.
-Additional university coursework, extensive interest, and open source contributions related to machine learning & mathematical tooling, HPC, signal processing, digital systems, and numerous branches of mathematics.
+I have interest, experience, coursework, and open-source contributions in various areas such as low-voltage electronics, embedded & distributed systems, MCUs, circuit design, wireless sensor networks, network simulation, computational mathematics, as well as high performance & scientific computing.

 # Some projects...
   * [openGPMP](https://github.com/akielaries/openGPMP) - Open source, general purpose,